DeanGaffney/15ed5bb6-0ac0-4f39-a5e1-96b96f6726f7/README.md

 [] Query Metrics without a date range
     - Time constraints, did not get to come back and complete this.
-[X] Unit & Integration Testing with coverage report
-[] Documentation on running locally & with docker
+[X] Unit & Integration Testing with coverage report [X] Documentation on running locally & with docker

-## Improvements
-- Modify query string builder to use prepared statements to prevent SQL injection
-- Create a dedicated DateRange class for the date range validation
-- Create dedicated response or serialization classes for constructing complex responses such as the metric query results.
-- Add better validation for Enum types (needs custom validator)

 ## Extras
 [X] Test coverage reports